 The blower fan switch controls the blower motor speeds.
 On the back of many blower switches there will be five posts.
 "B" = power, "C" = clutch, "L" = low speed, "M" medium speed, "H" = high speed.
 The resistor is used to cut the amount of current to the blower motor so you will have high, medium, and low.
-It will be found on the blower unit that houses the motor.
+It will typically be found on the blower unit that houses the motor.
+Resistors require direct air flow to stay cool.